dabreese00/cluesolver/DOMAIN_MODEL.md

 A player may *show* on a suggested card set, in which case that player has at least one of the cards in the suggested card set.

-I directly observe the following types of events/raw data:

-- Player X exists and has n cards.
-- Card A is in Player X's hand.
-- [Bonus] Player X suggests card set Q.
-- Player Y passes on suggested card set Q.
-- Player Z shows on suggested card set Q.

-Based on these events and the stated rules, the clue solver application should record all known info about where each card is or is not.
-The goal is to identify which card set is in the confidential file.

-List of rules and observations used to make deductions:

-Observed events:
+The program should gather and deduce information based on observed events and the rules/triggered deductions described.
+In particular, we want to deduce the contents of the confidential file.

+## Observed events i.e. externally-triggered

 - "Observed Pass": When we observe that Player Y passes on suggested card set Q, we mark that Card is not in Player Y's hand, for each Card in Card Set Q.
     - Triggers: External.